sudoyashi/Joshis-Garage/_posts/2023-01-26-2023sccapreseason.md

 ## Conclusion

 It will be a lot of fun!
 Ultimately, I want to get a win on time someday but it definitely won't be this coming Sunday.
 Right now, I have all the opportunities to learn how to drive better.
 I'll make the mistakes and bad moments now to mitigate the ones in the future.
-It was a lot to figure out on my own and don't think it's the best way to introduce new people to the sport.
-But if I stick with the SCCA long enough, maybe I will continue writing about it.
+I had a lot to figure out on my own and don't think it's the best way to introduce new people to the sport.
+But if I stick with the SCCA long enough, I will continue writing about it.